razumolla/country-info-finder/CONTRIBUTING.md

 ## Introduction

-First, thank you for considering contributing to `countries-info-cooking`!
+First, thank you for considering contributing to `country-info-finder`!
 It's people like you that make the open source community such a great community! 😊

 We welcome any type of contribution, not only code.
 You can help with:

 - **QA:** File bug reports.
 The more details you can give, the better (e.g., screenshots with the console open).
 - **Marketing:** Write blog posts, how-to's, print stickers, etc.
 - **Community:** Present the project at meetups, organize a dedicated meetup for the local community, etc.
-- **Code:** Take a look at the [open issues](https://github.com/razumolla/countries-info-cooking/issues).
+- **Code:** Take a look at the [open issues](https://github.com/razumolla/country-info-finder/issues).
 Even if you can't write code, commenting on them and showing that you care about a given issue matters.
 It helps us triage them.
-To get started, you can also [sign up to triage countries-info-cooking issues on CodeTriage](https://github.com/razumolla/countries-info-cooking).
+To get started, you can also [sign up to triage country-info-finder issues on CodeTriage](https://github.com/razumolla/country-info-finder).

 ### Your First Contribution